earthboundtrev/sprint-challenge-algorithms/Short-Answer/Algorithms_Answers.md

 ## Exercise II

-You should drop all of the eggs carefully and gently staring from the first floor.
-In this way you can assure that floor is at the smallest possible value, and a lot of eggs will break along the way, but fewer will break this way then from staring from the top

-drop_egg(floor):
+You should begin dropping eggs from the half way point of the stories of the buildings at n/2.
+If the egg doesn't break at the story height of n/2 that means that all of the values of n that are lower than n/2 can be discarded as not possible places where the will break because the heights are smaller.
+If the egg does break, and you want to find the first location where the egg starts breaking you can ignore the upper half of the story numbers n because if it already broke at n/2 then it will break at all values greater than n/2.
+This method is valuable because each possible variation of the egg breaking or not breaking n/2 will cut the sample size that you need to check in half.

+drop_egg(floor/2):
-   if egg == broken
+   if egg is broken
-      return floor
+      drop_eggs(floor-1)
    else:
+      if floor is already visited
+        return floor-1
       drop_eggs(floor+1)

-   This algorithm would run with a O(N) time complexity.
+   This algorithm would run with a O(N) time complexity where n corresponds to the number of floors.
+Despite the algorithms sample size halfing it is stil treated as an O(N) algorithm.